 On the western boundary of the farm, lies the division between South Africa and Lesotho.
 The two countries are linked by the Bushman’s Nek border post.
 The Southern, Northern and part of the Eastern boundaries are state land and are presently managed by the KwaZulu Natal Conservation services.

 The 5-day National hiking trail, 'The Giants Cup', which starts at Sani Pass ends at the SILVERSTREAMS resort.

-SILVERSTREAMS is situated approximately 36km from the nearest town, Underberg.
+Silverstreams is situated approximately 36km from the nearest town, Underberg.
 Underberg can be reached on the D2 district road to Bushman’s Nek border post and police station.

-SILVERSTREAMS now falls within borders of the uKhahlamba Park “world heritage site”, which were established in 2002.
+Silverstreams now falls within borders of the uKhahlamba Park “world heritage site”, which were established in 2002.
 SILVERSTREAMS is one of the very few privately owned properties zoned for development of tourism accommodation inside the park.

-he trading store was build shortly after the homestead The sandstone, which was used for all the external walls, was quarried on the Eastern part of the farm and brought down by oxen drawn sledges.
+The trading store was build shortly after the homestead The sandstone, which was used for all the external walls, was quarried on the Eastern part of the farm and brought down by oxen drawn sledges.
 Experienced masons must have chiseled the stone and built the homestead and trading store.
 Various other stone building structures were built on the farm such as the following

 Gravity water channels for irrigation were developed for agricultural lands and the furrows of almost a kilometer in length were developed to source the homestead's water from a spring in the mountains.

 The first major development since early 1900 was the establishment of the Caravan park of which building and development started in 1985 and final approval for the park and development stands were obtained in October 1985..
 Operations started in 1987 and the Park has continuously been upgraded since.